Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Mason Foster

-(shoulder) heads into the Redskins' Sunday night contest against the Raiders with a questionable designation after a trio of limited practices this week.
+(shoulder) heads into the Redskins' on Sunday night contest against the Raiders with a questionable designation after a trio of limited practices this week.

 -